EventStore/documentation/docs/cloud/faq/cluster_provisioning.md

 ### Is it possible to change the cluster instance size or topology?

 We don't have this feature available yet.
 However, you can always do it using backup and restore.
-The sequence of steps would be:

 ### Are there plans to support automatic VM resize?
 Either online or offline, but without having to back up and restore the cluster.